-After half a dozen of these text messages, I innocently made the comment that it seemed that Massachusetts had a LOT of baseballs.
+After half a dozen of these text messages, I innocently made the comment that it seemed that Massachusetts had a LOT of baseball.

-I mean, Chicago has a lot of baseballs… after all, we have two major league teams and some other teams in the distant suburbs (which admittedly I have never attended because the suburbs are ‘far away’ as I like to describe them).
+I mean, Chicago has a lot of baseball… after all, we have two major league teams and some other teams in the distant suburbs (which admittedly I have never attended, because the suburbs are ‘far away’ as I like to describe them).

 But as the texts increased, I started to think he was messing with me.